lucasfugisawa/fugisawa-blog-articles/articles/2025-04-06 02 Kotlin + gRPC - Enhance Protobuf schema design with Optional, Repeated, Maps, Enums, Oneof and backwards compatibility.md

 	// Field was not set
 }
 ```
-This is particularly useful for implementing update operations where presence matters — for instance, distinguishing between *"remove the content"* (or change it to zero) and *"leave it unchanged"*.
+This is particularly useful for implementing update operations where presence matters.
+For instance, distinguishing between *"remove the content"* (or change it to zero) and *"leave it unchanged"*.

 ### Using wrapper types to enable presence tracking for scalars